CaseyDragon/giphy-searcher/README.md

-# Getting Started with Create React App
+# Giphy Searcher

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with react for a follow along tutorial from General Asssemble and uses an API from giphy.com

 ## Available Scripts